mondoohq/cnquery/providers/nmap/README.md

 ## Pre-requisites

-This provider requires the nmap tool to be installed on your system.
-You can download and install nmap from the official [website](https://nmap.org/download.html).
+This provider requires the Nmap tool to be installed on your system.
+You can download and install Nmap from the official [website](https://nmap.org/download.html).

 ## Get Started